helsbels-del/Project-1/README.md

 I ran my 3 html pages throught the official W3C HTML validator.
 Both the index.html and history.html passed with no errors.
 With the joinus.html file, an error is shown saying that there is a stray <footer> tag on line 138, however, I cannot see that this is a stry tag as when I remove it then this creates other stray tags.
 This bug has not been fixed as I can't see that this tag shouldn't be whre it is.
+I have fixed this bug.
+It was the end body tag that was in the in correct place.
+This has now been moved and the HTML validator shows no errors for all 3 html files now.

 ![html-error-message](assets/images/error-joinus-html.png)